Klára Hymlárová: Playing career

 On 10 June 2024, Hymlárová was drafted in the third round, 15th overall, by PWHL Minnesota in the 2024 PWHL draft.
 She signed a two-year contract with the team on 21 June 2024.
+During the 2024–25 season, she recorded one goal and one assist in 29 regular season games and one goal and four assists in eight games during the 2025 PWHL playoffs, helping the Frost win the Walter Cup.
+During the 2025–26 season, she recorded three goals and five assists in 29 regular season games and two assists in five games during the 2026 Walter Cup playoffs.
+On 20 June 2026, she signed a one-year contract extension with the Frost.

 International play

 As a junior player with the Czech national under-18 team, she participated in the IIHF Women's U18 World Championships in 2015, 2016, and served as team captain for the 2017 tournament.

 She represented the Czech Republic at the IIHF Women's World Championship Top Division tournaments in 2016, 2017, 2019, 2021, 2022, 2023, and 2024 and at the 2015 IIHF Women's World Championship Division I Group A tournament.
-At the qualification for the women's ice hockey tournament at the 2022 Winter Olympics, she was the Czech Republic's second leading scorer, tallying 3 goals and 3 assists in three games, as the team qualified to participate in the Olympic Games for the first time in history.
+At the qualification for the women's ice hockey tournament at the 2022 Winter Olympics, she was the Czech Republic's second leading scorer, tallying three goals and three assists in three games, as the team qualified to participate in the Olympic Games for the first time in history.